jenyliu/DLA_interview/README.md

 ![FMNIST reconstructions](resultsFMNIST/reconstruction_199.png)
 ![KMNIST reconstructions](resultsKMNIST/reconstruction_199.png)

+There is some improvement in the FMNIST data and KMNIST data, this may be improved with changes in the latent variable space.
+The VAE inherently does not produce sharp images, and the CVAE does not improve this significantly.
+As seen in the FMNIST images, detailed patterns on the clothing is lost in reconstructions.
+It's a good idea to look at otehr generative models for these datasets.

+The code was also run on the CIFAR10 data, but a few runs stopped due to running out of RAM, and any reconstructions produced were unrecognizable for both the VAE and CVAE.

 ## Future Work
 The variational autoencoder was chosen for this proejct due to resources and ease of implementation.
 The work done here only added a discrete variables (labels), but some of the images I've worked with contained information that would not be a label (angle).
 I think it would be interesting to see if this would potentially improve performance if there was some way to add this information to the input in image processing problems.